 NOW THEREFORE, in consideration of SWAP Party entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
 Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Guaranteed Party (the “Obligations”) to SWAP Party under the Contract.
 To the extent that Guaranteed Party shall fail to pay any Obligation, Guarantor shall promptly pay to SWAP Party the amount due.
-This Guaranty shall constitute a guarantee of payment and not of collection.
+This Guaranty shall constitute a guarantee of payment and not of collection and shall remain in effect until the full indefeasible payment of all amounts due under the Contract.
 The liability of Guarantor under the Guaranty shall be subject to the following:

 (a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees; and